Atomistica/atomistica/POTENTIALS.md

 Interatomic potentials
 ======================

-This file contains a list of implemented interatomic potentials and parameters set provided.
+This file contains a list of implemented interatomic potentials and parameter sets provided.
 The code fragments show Python code necessary to instantiate an ASE calculator object for the respective potential/parameterization.
 Note that for all potentials listed below there is a default parameter set that is used if instantiated without and explicit database dictionary.
 This default is the